Issues

 Resolve the Issue by clicking the tick icon on the thread.

-STEP 5: [Admin] Issue Analytics
+STEP 5: [Project Admin / Team Manager] Issue Analytics

 The number of issue actions taken by each Project collaborator can be viewed in the Collaborators tab.